zknutson/snakemake-workflow-chandra/data/README.md

 # Raw data folder
-This folder should contain the raw data downloaded from https://fermi.gsfc.nasa.gov/cgi-bin/ssc/LAT/LATDataQuery.cgi
+This folder should contain the raw data downloaded by `download_chandra_obsid`.